codingforentrepreneurs/Guides/all/install_django_mac_linux.md

 	4. Create a new virtualenv:

 		```
-		virtualenv yourenv
+		virtualenv yourenv -p python3.6
 		```

 		The name "yourenv" above is arbitrary.
 You can name it as you like.
+Also, `-p python3.6` will give you Python version 3.6 for your virutalenv.
+For this to work, might need to install Python 3.6 from [here](https://www.python.org/downloads/). *Note: we will be primiarliy using Python 3 now and in future projects on Coding For Entrepreneurs*.

 	5. Activate virtualenv: